GACJ/callingitround/content/docs/calling/finding_your_voice/index.md

 # Finding your voice: Putting the calls in

-Now it’s time to start building up skills to help you learn to call your first touch.
-Now that you’ve got some terminology floating around your head, let’s put it to practical use and think about where and how to put the bobs in.
+Now that you’ve got some terminology floating around your head, it’s time to start building up skills to help you learn to call your first touch.
+Let’s put your knowledge to practical use and think about where and how to put the bobs in.

 By the end of this submodule, you should be able to: